-The principle allows for the use of balances where there is to be an equivalent saving in the following year.
+The principle allows for the use of balances to meet budget pressures, where there is to be an equivalent saving in the following year.
 There are a number of Earmarked Reserves that have been established specifically relating to this principle.
 For example, the funding of new Information Technology to make services more efficient in the future.
-These reserves will be utilised over the forthcoming financial year.